Usman-Alii/SPL-Techincal-Assessment/Basic/StringManipulation/README.md

         string name = 'We Are Your Technology Partners' and char x = ' ' returns 'WeAreYourTechnologyPartners'

-    Questions:
-       Can we use the Tree data structure or hashing to optimize this?

     Command/Script to Run Problem 2: python RemoveCharacterFromString.py